poojapasupu/NextJS-React-Anime-App/README.md

-o	It also is dynamically responsive for project based requirements, i.e., to display number of pages on the application and the number of images to be displayed per page. o	It also has project structure organized for an enterprise level project. o	The internal REST API is environment ready, to be changes from localhost to dev environment to a prod environment.
+o	It also is dynamically responsive for project based requirements, i.e., to display number of pages on the application and the number of images to be displayed per page. o	It also has project structure organized for an enterprise level project. o	The internal REST API is environment ready, to be changes from localhost to dev environment to a prod environment. o	Also, error handling is provided with messages which can be updated according to the requirements.

 ## Post-script: